 Want to Know More?

-Sandy is thrilled to share her travel and lifestyle experience with online sites and print media.
-Her travel stories appear each month on Fareportal’s Miles Away Travel Blog and One Travel: Going Places.
-Additional stories can be found on We Said Go Travel, Mom It Forward, Boulder Jewish News, Smart Healthy Women, and Family Circle—Momster.
+Sandy is thrilled to share her travel and lifestyle experience with online sites and print media—Golden Living, Grand Magazine, Destinations, Canadian Jewish News, Canadian Jewish Life Magazine, Real Food Traveler, Fareportal’s Miles Away Travel Blog and One Travel: Going Places, We Said Go Travel, Mom It Forward, Boulder Jewish News, Smart Healthy Women, and Family Circle—Momster.

 Sandy was an international travel writer for Examiner.com until it abruptly shut down in July 2016.
 Most of these brief roundup articles are reposted on her blog.